 This week they decided the challenge on a recent New York Runway Show, exhibiting some amazing Bird patterns for women’s wear Summer Sun 2020 Runway Trend.

-History of Bird Prints
+History of Bird Prints and Patterns

-By now those following the latest styles know that bird-inspired fashion is one of the most cutting edge looks du jour, but knowing how to wear avian influences still leaves many a woman confused.
+By now those following the latest styles know that bird-inspired fashion is one of the most cutting edges looks du jour, but knowing how to wear avian influences still leaves many a woman confused.
 Traditionally designed Indian textiles boast of motifs representative of the Indian culture.
 Flowers, fruits, birds or animals Symbolising passion and courtship, a motif of a parrot is commonly found in artwork telling the story of Lord Krishna and his lover, Radha, a tale well recited in Hindu epics and sagas.
 Generally found on textiles from West Bengal, Gujarat and Rajasthan, the bird also represents lovers’ associations and is often used in couture designed for both brides and grooms.

 The Bird Design Challenge

-For this weeks challenge the designers were asked to design one or two patterns using the brief of All About Birds following runway trends for women’s wear Summer Sun 2020.
-This weeks response has again been amazing, the designers have worked exceptionally hard and created some great surface patterns and textile designs using their own creative hand.
+For this week’s challenge, the designers were asked to design one or two patterns using the brief of All About Birds following runway trends for women’s wear Summer Sun 2020.
+This week’s response has again been amazing, the designers have worked exceptionally hard and created some great surface patterns and textile designs using their own creative hand.

 The Winner – Carmen Jiménez from Gudulab.